-We give lectures to visiting high-school students or visit high schools to present lectures as a part of our effort to educate youngsters and introduce them into the field of medical science.
+We give lectures to visiting high-school students or visit high schools to present lectures as a part of our effort to educate youngsters and introduce them into this field.
 Joint graduate school programme:

 Many scientists at our institute have joint appointment as a lecture or as a visiting professor at various universities.
-Many undergraduate and graduate students are conducting their master/ Ph.D. researches at our institute under the guidance of out scientists.
+Many undergraduate and graduate students are conducting their master/Ph.D. researches at our institute under the guidance of out scientists.
 Open laboratory to graduate students: